agile-learning-institute/mentorHub-person-ui/README.md

 ### Manually build UI container

 The Dockerfile expects the project to be built for production, and the ```/dist/patch.txt``` file to contain the current git hash.
+For your convience the file ```docker-build.sh``` will run the following commands.

 ```bash
 npm run build